Gnarled, twisted veins slow blood flow and can cause blood clots. Look for these subtle signs to see whether a blood clot is superficial or serious.

 What if you get a blood clot in a deeper vein?

 That’s a much bigger issue.
 Severe varicose veins can affect the deeper veins, too.
 While there’s still research to be done, a study published in the Journal of the American Medical Association shows that people with varicose veins are five times more likely to develop deep vein thrombosis (DVT).
+We recommend anyone having doubts about their vein health to fill out our vein assessment.

 DVT is similar to superficial thrombophlebitis, but the blood clot forms in a deeper, larger vein.
 And those are bigger vessels that carry more blood and connect to other parts of the body.
 If your muscles squeeze one of these blood clots out of your leg, there’s a chance it could land elsewhere and do much more damage.